TryGhost/Ghost/CONTRIBUTING.md

 ### Developer Tips
 Whilst developing, you can take advantage of the [Grunt toolkit](https://github.com/TryGhost/Ghost/wiki/Grunt-Toolkit) to automatically compile assets, such as handlebar templates, stylesheets and javascripts.
 Some useful commands include:
 - `grunt dev` => Automatically compile assets in development environment
-- `grunt prod` => Automatically compile assets in production environment
+- `grunt prod` => Automatically compile assets for the production environment
 - `grunt watch` => Automatically compile handlebars

 Addresses for development: